HAMK-ICT-Project8/arduino-projects/UE4Duino plugin/2-way connection/README.md

 1. Start Unreal Engine game level.
 2. Use keyboard numbers 1 and 0 to turn LED on and off.
-3. Use Pushbutton to send data to Unreal Engine screen.
+3. Use Pushbutton to send data to Unreal Engine.
-4. Values of keyboard presses and pushbutton are printed in the screen.
+4. Values of keyboard and pushbutton presses are printed in the screen.